 Time is also a factor when considering bounce.
 You can create the perception of bounce by using late or early notes, but this would require more than one note in order to provide a reference.
 Automation can lend itself to creating bounces by using bump automation but there are better broadband techniques that yield equally good results.

-In the video I generate a drum beat sequence using D16’s Nepheton, a Roland TR 808 emulator plugin.
+In the Compressing Roland TR 808 Kick Drums video, I generate a drum beat sequence using D16’s Nepheton, a Roland TR 808 emulator plugin.
 I then create an automation lane that controls the pitch of the 808 bass drum over time.
 I use three different compressors to process the 808 bass drum making sure to explain how to use each compressor and why.
 I show you how to bring our different elements in the 808 bass drum just by using the compressor’s shaping parameters.
 I explain how the different compressor topologies affect the overall sound of the 808 bass drum.